junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean!
 How's your sleep?"
 Mary smiles at him as he walks with a yawn.

-"Like in heaven."
+"Good as heaven."
 Dean answers without thinking, sitting down to a full plate of bacon and fried egg.

 "We should go fishing," John suggests, folding the newspaper.